 And, if you’re still struggling, you could consider running a focus group or interviewing customers to ask them to describe your brand in a few words or phrases.

 Create a Vocabulary List

 To get the creative juices flowing and help people get to grips with what exactly your brand voice means, make a list of the kind of words that capture the atmosphere you want to evoke.
 This can encourage people to think of other similar words and phrases to use.

 A biscuit company, for example, that targets under-20s might include words such as cool, yum, or awesome, as well as colloquialisms and slang.
 A wine company targeting affluent consumers interested in the luxury lifestyle might use words such as classic, upscale, and glamorous, and the tone might be flirty and romantic.

-A B2B communication software company will want to evoke a sense of indispensability and cutting-edge technology, using words such as essential and dynamic.
+A B2B software development company will want to evoke a sense of indispensability and cutting-edge technology, using words such as essential and dynamic.
 If their customers are well-informed about the topic, they might also be able to use technically specific language as consumers appreciate being spoken to as equals rather than being patronised.
 That said, using simple words is usually preferable to jargon.

 The best way to come up with your vocabulary list is to brainstorm lots of words.
 Use a thesaurus or idioms guide.
 Get a sense of what works and what doesn’t.
 Often this comes down to intuition rather than to any rational explanation.
 Go with your gut.
 If it feels good, keep it.
 If it’s dissonant, ditch it.